spollard/josh-works.github.io/index.md

 I'm working on resources to help early-career software developers more quickly feel confident and competent in their skills.

-I've got about 2.5 years of professional software dev experience under my belt, which means I'm experienced enough that I can see the ideal end goal, in terms of skills and knowledge, but I'm new enough that I remember what it was like to be fumbling around, trying to get the most basic things to work.
+I've got a few years years of professional development experience under my belt.

+This amount of experience means I'm experienced enough that I can see the ideal end goal, in terms of skills and knowledge, but I'm new enough that I remember what it was like to still be pretty overwhelmed by most of what I had to do.

 My basic goal is "time compression".

-I'll spend 30 hours learning about something, and create a good enough set of exercises and resources that _you_ can take an hour here and there, for a total of about four hours, and learn most of what I learned about the same topic.
+Using resources I'm making, I want you to learn _almost_ as much as I know about a certain topic, but I want you to learn it in 1/10th the time it took me to learn it.

 So far, I'm focusing on Ruby/Rails specific topics.

 You'll get about 1 email a week, straight from my keyboard to your inbox.
-I read/reply to every response!

 <script async data-uid="b69af6ca8e" src="https://josh-thompson.ck.page/b69af6ca8e/index.js"></script>